AshankKumar/UIUC-Course-Explorer-Scraper/README.md

 * term should be in the form: fall, spring, winter, summer
 * year should be in the form: YYYY
-* rate_limit is an optional argument to dictate the time slept in between each request
+* rate_limit is an optional argument to dictate the time slept in between each request in seconds.
+One second is used by default

 # Output